-As a female kibbutznik composer, Chaya Arbel embodies two under-appreciated minorities on the Israeli composition scene.
-Nonetheless, she has managed to overcome social obstacles and emerge, albeit late in life, as one of the country’s few second-generation female composers (born between 1920 and 1940).
+As a female kibbutznik composer, Chaya Arbel embodied two under-appreciated minorities on the Israeli composition scene.
+Nonetheless, she managed to overcome social obstacles and emerge, albeit late in life, as one of the country’s few second-generation female composers (born between 1920 and 1940).
 The first generation included only Verdina Shlonsky as the sole significant woman composer.
 In the second generation, only Yardena Alotin was acknowledged as the most noteworthy female composer of her time.
-For Arbel, living in Kibbutz Ha-Ma’pil since 1936, composition was not a viable option in a Zionist ideological environment that elevated agricultural labor over any bourgeois occupation such as that of classical music teacher or composer.
+For Arbel, living in A voluntary collective community, mainly agricultural, in which there is no private wealth and which is responsible for all the needs of its members and their families.kibbutz Ha-Ma’pil since 1936, composition was not a viable option in a Zionist ideological environment that elevated agricultural labor over any bourgeois occupation such as that of classical music teacher or composer.
 Consequently, after twenty-five years working the land, she pursued serious composition studies only in her forties.
 She was active in music education for several decades and gained general recognition as a composer in her seventies.

 It was Ilona Vince Kraus, then a leading piano teacher in Israel, who noticed Arbel’s talent and encouraged her to continue piano studies, which she had begun in Germany but had stopped upon immigrating to Israel.
 In the 1960s Arbel studied harmony with Mordecai Seter (1916–1994) and in the early 1970s it was her influential teacher Leon Schidlowsky (b.
 1936) who encouraged or, more accurately, pushed her to embrace the atonal style.
 At first, she was reluctant to use what was at the time considered the only option for a serious classical music composer.
 However, she soon felt that tonal music had nothing new to offer and began writing serial music.
 Her music has been strongly influenced by the Second Viennese School (especially Berg) and she has used free serial techniques in most of her works.
 Her pieces of the 1970s and 1980s were more expressionistic and employed some avant-garde idioms; some of the pieces she wrote in the 1990s were more delicate, creating interesting moments in atonal style.